roundspecs/all_about_cp/index.md

    Same as `lower_bound-1`
 1. Square root of N

-In each step binary search results in 1 of 2 possible outcomes:
+For this category of problems, in each step there can be 1 of 2 possible outcomes:

-1. search for better solution in left half
+1. Search for better solution in left half
-1. search for better solution in right half
+1. Search for better solution in right half

 All such problems can be simplified into this diagram, where `G` represents 'good' and `B` represents 'bad'.
 And, we have to find the position of last `B` or first `G`
 ```